jleyba/js-dossier/README.md

 Dossier currently recognizes three types of JavaScript modules:

-1. Closure modules identified by `goog.module(id)` statements
+1. Closure modules identified by `goog.module(id)` declaration
-2. ES6 modules identified by the use of an `export` statement
+2. ES6 modules identified by the use of an `export` or `import` declaration
 3. Node-style CommonJS modules

 Node modules must be explicitly declared as `modules` inputs in your